wmcdonald404/ansible-loops/README.md

 # with_dict
 # with_sequence
 # loop with subelements
-> formerly with_subelements
+> Formerly with_subelements

-The [`loop` with `subelements` filter](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_loops.html#with-subelements) is useful to control looping over a data structure that combines well-known, fixed elements with any number of varying elements.
+The [`loop` with `subelements` filter](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_loops.html#with-subelements) is useful to control looping over a data structure that combines well-known, fixed elements with varying elements.

 For example a structured dictionary with a nested element like a list inside the dictionary that could have multiple varying values per-dictionary element.